 Geomagnetic changes can be used to explore deposits.
 Because all substances have strong or weak magnetism, if they gather together to form deposits, they will inevitably interfere with the geomagnetic field in the vicinity and cause anomalies in the geomagnetic field.
 According to this point, we can measure the magnetism of the earth on the land, ocean, or in the air, obtain the geomagnetic map, analyze and further explore the magnetic anomaly area on the geomagnetic map, and often find unknown mineral deposits or special geological structures.

 Rocks of different geological ages often have different magnetism.
-Therefore, we can judge the change of geologic age and crustal change according to the magnetism of rocks.
+Therefore, we can judge the change in geologic age and crustal change according to the magnetism of rocks.

 4. Magnet Applications in the Military Field